 Scholarly Commons Citation

 Schotland, Roy A., "Republican Party of Minnesota v.
 White: Should Judges Be More Like Politicians?"
 (2002).
 Georgetown Law Faculty Publications and Other Works.
-Paper 198.
+198.